Decoupling by local random unitaries without simultaneous smoothing, and applications to multi-user quantum information

 With the one-shot achievability in hand, we can now once again use the AEP Theorem \ref{theorem:AEP} for the min-entropy to get the optimal rate region for the i.i.d.~asymptotics of a source $\psi^{\ox n}$ as $n\rightarrow\infty$ and $\delta\rightarrow 0$.
 Namely, rates $R_i$, defined as the limits of $\frac{r_i}{n}$, are achievable if and only if for all $I\subseteq[k]$, $\sum_{i\in I} R_i \geq S(A_I|A_{I^c}B)_\psi$.
 This completes the proof of Theorem \ref{theorem:merging} and Corollary \ref{corollary:merging}, since the converse (necessity of the asymptotic inequalities) was argued in \cite{HOW:merging-CMP}. \end{proof}

-To be sure, the achievability of \eqref{eq:q-SW-iid} was shown in \cite{HOW:merging-CMP}, already, by finding the extreme points of the region and noting that they can be solved by iteration of the single-sender merging protocol, and then time sharing (convex hull) for the remaining region.
-The present protocol was first proposed in the multiple-sender setting by Hayden and Dutil \cite{DutilHayden:merging} and in Dutil's PhD thesis \cite{Dutil:PhD}.
-Indeed, a decoupling bound of the form \eqref{eq:q-SW-decoupling-bound} was conjectured there, and the simultaneous smoothing problem was highlighted.
+To be sure, the achievability of \eqref{eq:q-SW-iid} was shown in \cite{HOW:merging-CMP}, already, by finding the extreme points of the region and noting that they can be solved by iteration of the single-sender merging protocol, and then time-sharing (convex hull) for the remaining region.
+The present protocol (removing the need for time-sharing) was first proposed in the multiple-sender setting by Dutil and Hayden \cite{DutilHayden:merging}, where however the proof of its functioning is incomplete.
+In Dutil's PhD thesis \cite[Ch.~4]{Dutil:PhD}, the role of simultaneous smoothing is fully analysed.
+Indeed, a decoupling bound of the form \eqref{eq:q-SW-decoupling-bound} was conjectured there \cite[Conj.~4.1.3]{Dutil:PhD}, and the simultaneous smoothing problem was highlighted.
 It could be solved only in the i.i.d.~asymptotics of $k=2$ senders.

 To demonstrate a case where the direct attainability of points in the above rate region, and also the one-shot result are relevant, we consider the problem of i.i.d.~state merging for a compound source, i.e.~the source is only partially known, meaning $\rho = \Tr_R \psi \in \cS \subseteq \cS(A_{[k]}B)$, and we would like to design protocols as above for every $n$ that are universal for all $\ket{\psi}^{\ox n}\in A_{[k]}^nB^nR^n$ with $\Tr_R\psi\in\cS$.